codehearts/shpy/README.md

 Like other scripting languages, shell scripts can become complex and difficult to maintain over time.
 Unit tests help to avoid regressions and verify the correctness of functionality, but where do spies come in?

 Spies are useful for limiting the dependencies and scope of a test.
-Code that utilizes system binaries or shell functions can be tested without running the underlying implementations, allowing tests to focus solely on the system under test
+Code that utilizes system binaries or shell functions can be tested without running the underlying implementations, allowing tests to focus solely on the system under test.
+To see this in action, see [examples/renamer](https://github.com/codehearts/shpy/blob/master/examples/renamer)

 The benefits of spies are even greater when testing code that relies on a network.
-For an example of using spies to stub `curl` and make unit tests completely offline, see [examples/coverfetch](examples/coverfetch)
+For an example of using spies to stub `curl` and make unit tests completely offline, see [examples/coverfetch](https://github.com/codehearts/shpy/blob/master/examples/coverfetch)

 ## Usage